lightning-tv/solid/docs/flow/layout.md

 ## Layout Callbacks

 When a container with `display: flex` undergoes layout during initial rendering, `updateLayout` is called to calculate the flex layout.
-You can use the `onBeforeLayout` and `onLayout` hooks to update the element with the following signature: `(node, { width, height })`.
+You can use `onLayout` hooks to update the element with after flex has performed it's calculations and all text nodes have been loaded.

-- **`onBeforeLayout`**: Use this callback to resize the parent node before flex is calculated.
-Return `true` to force the parent to call `parent.updateLayout` and resize.
 - **`onLayout`**: Use this callback to update the element after flex calculation.

 If you ever need to re-render a child element, call `updateLayout` on the parent to perform the layout again.
 You can also set `updateLayoutOn` prop to a signal which calls updateLayout whenever the prop changes.
 Lastly, when a flex container has an element added or removed, it will automatically call `updateLayout`.